 Sector Extent to which a single investment may have exposure to the sector in question All funds Adult Entertainment The Sub-funds use a wide definition to exclude producer, distributor, retailer and ownership categories of adult entertainment who derive revenue above a materiality threshold from such activities.
 We make an exception for internet carriers and mobile operators, which remain eligible investments.
-For companies that are not producers or distributors but who have related revenue streams, we apply a materiality threshold.
-Alcohol The Sub-funds exclude both alcohol producers and companies related to the alcohol industry above materiality thresholds.
-Armaments (other than those which are nuclear, chemical or biological in nature, for which see below) The Sub-funds exclude the manufacture of weapons of warfare including projectile-firing weapons, missiles, ammunition, attack aircraft, warships, armoured land vehicles, unmanned vehicles and other robotics used by the military for striking at enemy targets.
-Companies with revenues related to weapons systems, components and support systems and services designed specifically for conventional weapons above a materiality threshold will also be excluded.
-Civilian Firearms The Sub-funds exclude producers of automatic and semi- automatic firearms and any company that derives revenues from the production or retail of civilian firearms above a material threshold.
+For companies that are not producers or distributors but who have related revenue streams, we apply a materiality threshold at 5% of revenues.
+Alcohol The Sub-funds exclude both alcohol producers and companies related to the alcohol industry above materiality thresholds at 5% of revenues for producers and 10% of revenues for any company with alcohol related activities.
+Armaments The Sub-funds exclude the manufacture of weapons of warfare (other than those which are nuclear, chemical or biological in nature, for which including projectile-firing weapons, missiles, ammunition, attack aircraft, warships, armoured land vehicles, unmanned vehicles and other robotics used by the military for striking at enemy targets. see below) Companies with revenues related to weapons systems, components and support systems and services designed specifically for conventional weapons above a materiality threshold at 10% of revenues will also be excluded.
+Civilian Firearms The Sub-funds exclude producers of automatic and semi- automatic firearms and any company that derives revenues from the production or retail of civilian firearms above a material threshold at 5% of revenues.
 Biological and Nuclear Weapons, Cluster Bombs & Landmines The Sub-funds will exclude companies that manufacture whole weapons systems delivery platforms or components designed specifically for indiscriminate weaponry relating to biological & chemical weapons, nuclear weapons, cluster munitions & landmines.
-Gambling The Sub-funds exclude gambling operations and gambling-related activities above a materiality threshold.
+Gambling The Sub-funds exclude gambling operations and gambling-related activities above a materiality threshold at 5% of revenues for direct gambling operations and 10% of revenues for any gambling related activities.
+Tobacco The Sub-funds exclude all tobacco producers and exclude any distributors, retailers and suppliers whose revenue from tobacco exceeds a materiality threshold at 10% of revenues.
+Sarasin Climate Active Endowments Fund and Sarasin Climate Active